 Everything you need to know...

-On this course, you'll study wide-ranging aspects of building design, and be part of an academically outstanding department.
-On graduating, you'll be ready to take on a range of rewarding, key roles within architecture.
+On this course, you'll study building design and construction, all from a professional perspective.
+Upon graduating, you'll have an impressive and broad portfolio of work and be ready to take on a range of rewarding roles within the architecture and construction industry.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 Throughout the course, you'll undertake architectural design projects that have a focus on design and technology

 Projects are supported through lectures, workshops and seminars covering building technology, structures, environmental science, low-energy design, the contemporary construction sector and professional practice.
 You’ll fully apply your learning in these subjects to your design projects.

 The use of computers and digital design are at the core of the course and you will be taught a wide range of professional software packages.
 Prior to taking a placement you will gain a fully certified Revit qualification.
 Your final year project will be delivered fully as a Building Information Model (BIM).

 - weekly studio-based tutorials

 - taught software classes